riddlesio/hack-man-2-engine/README.md

-# Hack-man 2 game engine
+# Ms. Hack-man game engine
-This repository contains the engine for the Booking.com Hack-man 2 game for the Riddles.io platform.
+This repository contains the engine for the Booking.com Ms. Hack-man game for the Riddles.io platform.

 ## Setting up